-Calibrator≥0.300Positive Control≥0.500
+Calibrator ≥0.300 Positive Control ≥0.500

 - a.
-The OD of the Negative Control divided by the mean OD of the Calibrator should be $\leq 0.9$ . - b.
-The OD of the Positive Control divided by the mean OD of the Calibrator should be $\geq$ 1.25. - c.
-If the above conditions are not met the test should be considered invalid and should be repeated. - The Positive Control and Negative Control are intended to monitor for substantial reagent failure, but will not ensure precision at the assay Cutoff.
-Additional Controls may be tested according to guidelines or requirements of local, state, and/or federal regulations or accrediting organizations. - Additional Controls may be tested according to guidelines or requirements of local, state, and/or federal regulations or accrediting organization Refer to CLSI document C24: Statistical Quality Control for Quantitative Measurement Procedures for guidance on appropriate QC practices.
+The OD of the Negative Control divided by the mean OD of the Calibrator should be ≤ 0.9 . - b.
+The OD of the Positive Control divided by the mean OD of the Calibrator should be ≥1.25. - c.
+If the above conditions are not met the test should be considered invalid and should be repeated. - 4.
+The Positive Control and Negative Control are intended to monitor for substantial reagent failure, but will not ensure precision at the assay Cutoff. - 5.
+Additional Controls may be tested according to guidelines or requirements of local, state, and/or federal regulations or accrediting organizations. - 6.
+Refer to CLSI document C24: Statistical Quality Control for Quantitative Measurement Procedures for guidance on appropriate QC practices.